Optikman36/El-katib_Ar-KeyboardLayout/README.md

 2- extract the file

-3- in the folder you will find setup.exe, run it.
+3- in the folder you will find setup.exe >>>>  run it

-4- follow the steps to the end until finish
+4- follow the steps to the end setup until finish

 5- it's recommended to restart the computer

 Notice: You can switch keyboard by pressing>>  Windows + Space